AlexFlipnote/discord_bot.py/README.md

 - Python 3.6 and up - https://www.python.org/downloads/
 - git - https://git-scm.com/download/

+## Useful to always have
+Keep [this](https://discordpy.readthedocs.io/en/rewrite/) saved somewhere, as this is the docs to discord.py@rewrite.
+All you need to know about the library is defined inside here, even code that I don't use in this example is here.

 ## Optional tools
 - Flake8 - Python Module (Keeps your code clean)
   - If you're using python 3.7, install by doing